minhvuong1/tic-tac-toe/README.md

 If you always pay attention and look ahead, you'll never lose a game of Tic-Tac-Toe.
 You may not win, but at least you'll tie.

+## General Requirements
+- Render a game in the browser

+- Switch turns between more than one player

+- Design logic for winning & visually display which player won

+- Include separate HTML / CSS / JavaScript files

+- Stick with KISS (Keep It Simple Stupid) principles

+- Use Javascript for DOM manipulation

+- Deploy your game online, where the rest of the world can access it

+- Use semantic markup for HTML and CSS (adhere to best practices)

 ## Devlopment
 1. HTML
 2. CSS